 6. Black Peppercorns

 Black pepper is one of the most versatile and widely-used spices in the world.
 Available in several varieties, peppercorns are actually the dried berries of the pepper plant (piper nigrum), native to Asia.
 The same plant also produces white and green peppercorns.
 For the best flavor always choose whole peppercorns over pre-ground versions: the flavor of freshly ground or cracked pepper makes the small effort in preparation well worth it.
 Black pepper’s uses are almost endless, adding both heat and that extra bit of dimension to many dishes.
+It is widely used in the making of beef jerky.
+It’s mostly used to assist with preservation because beef jerky contains sauces and sugars to help it stay fresh and full of flavor.
+A great bonus is the peppercorns gives it a smokey flavor.
 Try coating meats with crushed peppercorns or add it to warm beverages such as chai tea.
 Add to fresh fruit for an extra kick or mix with other spices for a flavor-enhancing blend.

 With a hearty, robust flavor, oregano is ideal in dishes that contain other equally strong or acidic ingredients, providing that this-is-Italian flavor for pizza or your favorite spaghetti and meatballs.
 It’s readily available both fresh and dried.
 Fresh oregano has a milder, more delicate flavor.
 The two most common types of oregano are Greek and Mexican.
 Mexican oregano looks similar to Mediterranean oregano, but Mexican has a stronger resinous and earthy flavor.
 (The plants are from different but closely related botanical families.)
 Mexican oregano has a stronger, more robust flavor.